 BANNER OF RECONCILIATION

 Our Banner of Reconciliation Initiative is rooted in years of pain and struggle within African American history.
-Our goal is to help make into law a bill that provides equal display and protection of the Pan-American Flag as a symbol of admission, acceptance, inclusion and hope for reconciliation as it relates to race relations.
+Our goal is to help make into law a bill that provides equal display and protection of the Pan-African Flag as a symbol of admission, acceptance, inclusion and hope for reconciliation as it relates to race relations.
 Help us make this dream a reality.

 The History